 For something really outside the box, ask your managers to name one gift that would benefit their whole team immediately.
 Maybe it’s something on this list but extended to everyone; maybe it’s a new fridge, some flexible hours, or anti-glare computer screens.
 If you can make it happen, you’ll let them know you’ve heard their feedback and have stepped up to help everyone do their best work.

 Did you notice what these Boss’s Day ideas have in common?
 Almost every one involved recognition or rewards to let your managers know you value them.
 That’s not just Hallmark holiday sentimentality: Half of all employees believe that a simple “thank you” or other recognition for their work builds trust, and 58% believe that recognition of their work would boost their engagement on the job.
 Taking the time to show your managers you appreciate them is an investment in the future success of your company.

-To learn more about how employee recognition can help take your business to new heights, download our free e-book, “The Power of Employee Appreciation.”
+To learn more about how employee recognition can help take your business to new heights, download our free e-book, “importance of gathering employee feedback.”